Alberto Segismundo Cruz: Public and government service

 As a lawyer, he was associated with Atty.
 M. V. Roxas and F. Soc Rodrigo.

 He was a first grade civil service eligible and writer-translator, an attorney under Republic Act No. 1080, and attorney-claim investigator under the Judge Advocate General Office (1947).

-He was in the Press Relations Division and also the Legal Division of the Office of the President of the Commonwealth from February 10, 1939 till December 31, 1941.
+He was in the Press Relations Division and also the Legal Division of the Office of the President of the Commonwealth from February 10, 1939 until December 31, 1941.

 He was corrector of style and professor in Filipino and translation technique at the National Assembly (1942).
 He was Inspector General of the National Land Settlement Administration from March 24, 1948 to December 31, 1949.

 From February 5, 1949 to December 31, 1950 he was an assistant at the Department of Foreign Affairs.

 He was appointed Justice of the Peace for Indang-Inopacan, Leyte on August 16, 1951, but did not serve due to his commitments in the country's capital, Manila.

 He was special attorney and legislative researcher at the Philippine Senate from March 1, 1951, until he retired from government service in 1961.

 He is remembered, first, as a novelist, short story writer and poet.
 His works graced the pages of the prime entertainment sources of his time - the newspapers and weekly magazines, such as, Liwayway, Bulaklak, Silahis, Kislap Graphic and, then later, Tagumpay.
 His short story "Rosa Malaya" was featured in the high school textbook Diwang Ginto.
 He was included in the top 100 short story writers of his time in a book edited by Pedrito Reyes, "50 Kuwentong Ginto ng 50 Batikang Kuwentista".
 His novels "Ang Bungo", "Lakandula" and "Halimuyak" had been published as college textbook by Ateneo University.

 As the first accredited vernacular newsman in Malacanang, he was the first newspaperman welcomed by President Manuel L. Quezon to write and translate his speeches, addresses and pronouncements into the National Language, making it possible to bring the message of the Chief Executive and make it better understood by the people.
 To-be-president Diosdado Macapagal was in the same press relations office in Malacanang, at that time.

 As lawyer of the Tondo Foreshore Residents' Association, he was instrumental in the preparation of a bill that granted the right to thousands of poor bonafide occupants of the Tondo foreshore area to purchase the lots they had occupied since liberation on an installment plan basis.
 He argued for them in the hearings until the bill became Republic Act 559, benefiting thousands of families in the Tondo foreshore area.

 Inspired by the late Claro M. Recto and José P. Laurel, he initiated together with Jose Villa Panganiban, who became Director of the Institute of National Language, the project to translate into Filipino all acts and resolutions of the Congress of the Philippines in order that the people may understand better their rights and obligations as citizens.